The Average CTR for Facebook Ads (and How to Surpass It)

 The average CTR for Facebook ads can vary depending on your industry, funnel stage, and audience.
 Learn what numbers to strive for and how your campaigns stack up in this article.

-Trying to define the average click-through rate for Facebook ads can be tricky—it seems everyone has a different take on which benchmarks you should strive for.
+Trying to define the average click-through rate for Facebook ads in 2024 can be tricky—it seems everyone has a different take on which Facebook ad benchmarks you should strive for.

-Get ready to dive deep into the different types of click-through rates (yes, there's more than one!), benchmarks from over $9B in ad spend, and tips on how to improve your lackluster CTRs.
+Get ready to dive deep into the different types of click-through rates (yes, there's more than one!), benchmarks from over $9B in ad spend, and tips on how to improve your lackluster CTRs in 2024.

 What is the CTR for Facebook ads?